Walt Disney World has implemented many health and safety procedures due to the global health crisis.

 Reason #2 — Not Everyone Likes Disney’s Hand Sanitizer

 Not all sanitizer is created equal and Disney’s sanitizer might actually make you feel grosser than before you applied it!
 Allow us to explain this weird phenomenon.
-From our experience, the sanitizer that you get from Disney’s dispensers felt sticky, textured, and sometimes created clumps of substance in our hands.
-We didn’t have this experience when using our personal sanitizer!
+From our experience, the sanitizer that you get from Disney’s dispensers sometimes feels sticky and textured.
+We generally don’t have this experience when using our personal sanitizer!

 We’ve also heard people complain about the smell of Disney’s hand sanitizer.
 Most sanitizers are alcohol-based and the alcohol usually evaporates quickly and the smell dissipates.
 That said, the initial “chemical” smell bothers some people.
 It should be noted that the chemicals you’re smelling are just a byproduct of accelerated manufacturing, according to an interview from CNET.